Minimal partitions with a given $s$-core and $t$-core: Introduction

 In proving these results, we concentrate initially on the case where $\si$ and $\tau$ are both $(s,t)$-cores.
 We then consider actions of affine symmetric and hyperoctahedral groups on the set of partitions.
-We show that these actions preserve the set of \stmps, which allows us to extend our results to the case where $\si$ and $\tau$ are not necessarily $(s,t)$-cores.
+If we define a partition to be \emph{\stm} if it is \sitam for some $\si,\tau$, then these actions preserve the set of \stmps, which allows us to extend our results to the case where $\si$ and $\tau$ are not necessarily $(s,t)$-cores.

 \begin{ack} The results presented in this paper were obtained with the help of extensive calculations performed in GAP \cite{gap}. \end{ack}